SAP/ui5-tooling/docs/pages/Builder.md

 *Enabled by default*
 {: .sap-icon-circle-task-before }

 *Disabled by default.
 Can be activated by certain build modes, project configuration or by using the `--include-task` [CLI parameter](./CLI.md#ui5-build).
-See footnotes were given*
+See footnotes where given*
 {: .sap-icon-circle-task-2-before }

 ---